(methylphenidate hydrochloride) Extended-release Capsules

 Controlled Substance Status/Potential For Abuse And Dependence

 Advise patients that JORNAY PM is a federally controlled substance, and it can be abused or lead to dependence [see Drug Abuse And Dependence].
-Instruct patients that they should not give JORNAY PMto anyone else.
+Instruct patients that they should not give JORNAY PM to anyone else.
 Advise patients to store JORNAY PM in a safe place, preferably locked, to prevent abuse.
 Advise patients to comply with laws and regulations on drug disposal.
-Advise patients to dispose of remaining, unused, or expired JORNAY PM through a medicine take-back program if available [ see WARNINGS AND PRECAUTIONS, Abuse And Dependence, HOW SUPPLIED/Storage And Handling].
+Advise patients to dispose of remaining, unused, or expired JORNAY PM through a medicine take-back program if available [WARNINGS AND PRECAUTIONS, Drug Abuse And Dependence, HOW SUPPLIED].

 Dosage And Administration Instructions

 Advise patients that JORNAY PM is taken once daily in the evening.
 Advise patients that JORNAY PM should not be taken in the morning.
 It should be taken consistently, either with food or without food, and patients should establish a routine pattern of administration time.

 For patients who take JORNAY PM sprinkled over applesauce, the contents of the entire capsule should be consumed immediately; it should not be stored.
 Patients should take the applesauce with sprinkled beads in its entirety without chewing.
 When initiating treatment with JORNAY PM, provide dosage escalation and administration instructions [see DOSAGE AND ADMINISTRATION].